HEALTH AND SAFETY CODE

 (1) include in the patient's medical records a statement signed by the physician certifying the nature of the medical emergency; and

-(2) not later than the 30th day after the date the abortion is performed, certify to the Department of State Health Services the specific medical condition that constituted the emergency.
+(2) not later than the 30th day after the date the abortion is performed, certify to the department the specific medical condition that constituted the emergency.

 Sec.
 171.013.
 DISTRIBUTION OF STATE MATERIALS. (a) The physician or the physician's agent shall furnish copies of the materials described by Section 171.014 to the pregnant woman at least 24 hours before the abortion is to be performed and shall direct the pregnant woman to the Internet website required to be published under Section 171.014(e).
 The physician or the physician's agent may furnish the materials to the pregnant woman by mail if the materials are mailed, restricted delivery to addressee, at least 72 hours before the abortion is to be performed.